 Scattering at Sea from a Cruise Ship

-Due to the growing interest from passengers asking to scatter the remains of a loved one who loved cruising from a Cruise Ship, this is now being accommodated by several Cruise Lines.
+Due to the growing interest from passengers asking to scatter the remains of a loved one who loved cruising from a Cruise Ship, several Cruise Lines are now accommodating this request.

 Click here to read more about Scattering Cremated Remains from a Cruise Ship.